 Foskett: “I’ve heard so much blue-sky nonsense at industry conferences, I’m really looking forward to the real-world perspective of our end-user presentations.
 And as a bit of a revolutionary, I’ll be listening in as our corporate technologists present new ideas and products.
 Plus, Greg Ferro and Ivan Pepelnjak are always entertaining!”

 So, how do people sign-up?
-And do you have something special to offer SDNCentral readers?
+And do you have something special to offer SDxCentral readers?

 Hollingsworth: “It’s easy to sign up and attend: Just purchase a ticket at our Eventbrite page and head over to Techmart in Santa Clara on September 10.
-We’re charging $25 to cover the cost of lunch, but we’d really like to get SDNCentral readers to the event.
-So anyone reading this can get $5 off by using the promo code ‘SDNCentral.'”
+We’re charging $25 to cover the cost of lunch, but we’d really like to get SDxCentral readers to the event.
+So anyone reading this can get $5 off by using the promo code ‘SDxCentral.'”